tyrkgithub/Portfolio-CSS/README.md

 # <h1>Week Two Challenge</h1>
   <br/>
  <h2>My Task</h2>
    <p>This weeks challenge is creating a portfolio web application which showcases the builds I have worked on.
-I have applied flex, grid, media quieries and CSS variables</p>
+I have applied flex, grid, media quieries and CSS variables.
+When I have created and deployed the page I can come back and update it with my future works as I continue on my journey in web application development.</p>

  <br/>
   <ul>